 Are your sprints too short?
 Here are 3 signs to keep an eye out for

 If your sprint duration is too short, then it's likely that most tasks are not completed in time or to an acceptable standard.
 Here are a few ways you can spot your sprint being too short:

-Retros and planning lose value if they take up too much of the overall sprint cycle.
-If you find that these activities are taking up too much valuable time, then it could be a sign that your sprints are too short.
+- You are spending too much time in retros & planning: Retros and planning lose value if they take up too much of the overall sprint cycle.
+If you find that these activities are taking up too much valuable time, then your sprints might be too short.